 Take it back to your elementary school days with a good old-fashioned stencil project.
-Wendy of Wendy’s Living Room has the right idea for updating a basic Malm dresser.
-She used a modeling paste to decorate the drawers with a 3-D design, adding a coat of chalk paint at the end to really emphasize the texture.
+Wendy of Wendy’s Living Room has the right idea for updating a basic Malm dresser: She used a modeling paste to decorate the drawers with a 3-D motif, adding a coat of chalk paint at the end to emphasize the texture.

-Blogger Lana Red designed a custom print and reupholstered her Ekebol sofa to create a pink statement for her living room.
+Blogger Lana Red designed her own print and reupholstered her Ekebol sofa to create a pink botanical statement for her living room.
 If you can’t go the bespoke route, not to worry.
 Companies like Bemz and Comfort Works make specialty covers for IKEA couches.

 This desk DIY from blogger The Crafted Life is ideal for small spaces lacking in floor space.
 Use Granhult brackets to craft a modular shelving unit (painted in the color of your choice for a fully custom workspace) to make the most of an empty wall.
 Vibrant books and baskets not mandatory, but definitely encouraged.